How to Use Tidal on Android Auto: Full Guide with Fixes

 If your vehicle and Android device meet the requirements, getting Tidal up and running on Android Auto is a smooth and hassle-free experience.
 You can follow the steps provided below to start streaming Tidal on Android Auto.

 Part 2.
-How to Set Up Tidal on Android Auto
+How to Use Tidal on Android Auto Online

 What You Need: